efruin-git/efruin-git.github.io/NFL-Salaries-and-win-loss-percentage.md

 ```

-The residual and fitted value plots show the same issue from earlier regressions of fitted values closer to the mean for teams with high and low actual win rates.
+The residual and fitted value plots show the same issue from earlier regressions of fitted values closer to .500 for teams with high and low actual win rates.

 ![residuals_predictive_w_salary](images/residuals_predictive_w_salary.png)